By: Marilyn L. Davis

 If you’ve decided that your methods haven’t worked and want a different outcome, here’s what’s waiting for you when you reach a bottom and climb.

-Whether you call your recovery a journey, a second chance, an opportunity to change, or the way up-embrace it, value it and know that you do not have to experience another bottom by changing, listening to people in meetings , and finding a way to help others.
+Whether you call your recovery a journey, a second chance, an opportunity to change, or the way up-embrace it, value it,,and know that you do not have to experience another bottom by changing, listening to people in meetings , and finding a way to help others.

 Writing and recovery heal the heart.